WPP-Public/Potato-ACE/src/ace/components/listbox/README.md

 ### Dispatched event

-The following event is dispatched on `window` by Listbox.
+The following event is dispatched to `window` by Listbox.

 #### Ready

 `ace-listbox-ready`

-This event is dispatched when Listbox finishes initialising just after page load, and after dynamically added options are initialised in response to the `ace-listbox-update-options` custom event being dispatched.
+This event is dispatched when Listbox finishes initialising just after page load, and after dynamically added options are initialised in response to the **Update options** custom event being dispatched.
 The event name is available as `EVENTS.OUT.READY` and its `detail` property is composed as follows:

 ```js
 'detail': {